anceaumath/data-ft-par-labs/aboutme.md

+Bonjour je fais une nouvelle mise à jour

-* What do you do? i am going to learn more about data
+What do you do? i am going to learn more about data
 * Do you have previous experience with technology/data? not so much, basic notion

 # Why am I here